Tylermui/Recipe-Rover/README.md

 Welcome to Recipe Rover, the culminating project for CS362 Computer Organization and Architecture.
 This application serves as a user-friendly landing site where individuals can input their ingredients or cooking times and receive personalized recipes tailored to their preferences.

 ## How Recipe Rover Works
 Recipe Rover is currently deployed on Cloudflare Pages with a D1 database that stores the API Key and API ID.
 Doing this allows them to stay hidden from the user.
 When a user queries and submits, a GET request is sent to the database that fetches the ID and Key.
 It then proceeds to read the API call and populate the container the the user to view.
+The API being used is the Edamam Recipe Search API.

 ## Getting Started Locally
 To ensure smooth functioning of this project, follow these steps to set up your environment: